-What You Need to Know About Pocket Listings
+What You Really Need to Know About Pocket Listings

-Shhh… We want to tell you about an exclusive off-market “pocket listing” that hasn’t hit MLS yet.
+Shhh… We want to tell you about an exclusive off-market “pocket listing” that hasn’t hit the Berkeley real estate MLS yet.
 You could get an edge in the Bay Area’s crazy competitive housing market…

 Pocket listings create an air of secrecy and the cachet of exclusivity.
 The question is, is this truly the best way to buy or sell a home?

 Bay Area real estate agents and sellers are increasingly using this quiet off-market listing strategy that was once the sole realm of the rich and famous who wanted to keep their real estate dealings private.